TheDramaticBuck/Multi-scale-analysis-and-clustering-of-stress-induced-co-expression-networks/README.md

 Dissimilarity matrix and co-expression network construction folder
 ------------------------------------------------------------------
-The construction of dissimilarity matrices according to the functions outlined above in the paper and an implementation of the RMST algorithm in C++.
-This algorithm is based on the original code provided by Dr. Vangelov and Professor Barahona. (available soon)
+Contains code for the construction of dissimilarity matrices according to the functions outlined in the paper and an implementation of the RMST algorithm in C++ (see paper for details).(available soon)

 Clustering performance evaluation folder